DanielDmlee/Pelion_CM_QucikStart/README.md

 <img src="./Pictures/PelionCM_Path.gif"></img>
 </center>

-# 1. Activate Your SIM
+# 1. Activate your SIM

 To complete the steps in this guide, you must have a Pelion Connectivity Management SIM card.